datalad-handbook/book/docs/usecases/external_collaboration.rst

    $ datalad containers-run -n software -m "run analysis on mock data" -i 'inputs/*/*table*.csv' -o "predictions.csv" "python3 code/predict.py"

+Note how bad the model performs - this accuracy will likely improve on the real data.
 We can tag the dataset state to make rerunning easier:

 .. runrecord:: _examples/remote-analysis-107